M-Files/Developer-Portal/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Event-Registration-And-Entry-Points/index.md

 function OnNewShellUI( shellUI )
 {
+	/// <summary>Executed by the UIX when a ShellUI module is started.</summary>
+	/// <param name="shellUI" type="MFiles.ShellUI">The shell UI object which was created.</param>

 	// This is the start point of a ShellUI module.

 	// Register to be notified when a new shell frame (Event_NewShellFrame) is created.